rclone/rclone/docs/content/docs.md

 and this will build the binary in `$GOPATH/bin`.

-You can then modify the source and submit patches.

 Configure
 ---------

 First you'll need to configure rclone.
 As the object storage systems have quite complicated authentication these are kept in a config file `.rclone.conf` in your home directory by default.
-(You can use the `-config` option to choose a different config file.)
+(You can use the `--config` option to choose a different config file.)

 The easiest way to make the config is to run rclone with the config
 option: